-Audit services include the audit of the annual financial statements of the Corporation and its subsidiaries and the review of the Corporation's unaudited interim financial statements.
+Audit services include the audit of our annual financial statements and the review of our unaudited interim financial statements.

-Audit-related services include audits of the Corporation's pension plans, accounting consultations relating to new or complex accounting standards, including International Financial Reporting Standard assistance and review work, supplemental audit and review procedures conducted during the course of the year and the auditor's involvement with offering and continuous disclosure documents.
+Audit-related services include audits of our pension plans, accounting consultations relating to new or complex accounting standards, including International Financial Reporting Standard assistance and review work, supplemental audit and review procedures conducted during the course of the year and the auditor's involvement with offering and continuous disclosure documents.